cse605/project2/README.md

     275  13       edu.buffalo.cse605.StupidThreadTest::doSomeStuff (42 bytes)
 Time: 978ms
 ````

-**Conclusion : ** As from the above example, JVM decides to do optimization by eliminating dead code and thus there is a 10x performance difference by a mere `return` statement.
+**Conclusion : ** As from the above example, JVM decides to do optimization by eliminating dead code and thus there is a 10x performance difference.
+Remember, that in this case, the purpose of the task was defeated because of JVM's aggressive optimization.

 ##### 2. JVM Modes (-server and -client)

 There are two types of the HotSpot JVM, namely `-server` and `-client`.
 The server VM uses a larger default size for the heap, a parallel garbage collector, and optimizes code more aggressively at run time.
 The client VM is more conservative, resulting in shorter startup time and lower memory footprint.

-Thanks to a concept called 'JVM ergonomics', the type of JVM is chosen automatically at JVM startup time based on certain criteria regarding the available hardware and operating system.
+In particular, many micro benchmarks perform much "better" when run with `-server` than with `-client`, not because the server compiler is faster (though it often is) but because the server compiler is more adept at optimizing away blocks of dead code.
+(More Explaination about `-server` and `-client` in the next section).

 ##### 3. Warmup